dstackai/dstack/examples/fine-tuning/alignment-handbook/README.md

 ```

 - `HUGGING_FACE_HUB_TOKEN` should be set as environment variable so that the fine-tuned model and its checkpoints could be pushed to the Hugging Face Hub (for downloading gated models and private datasets as well).
-Besides that, `CONFIG_PATH` is for pointing to training configuration file, `NUM_GPUS` is for assigning how many GPUs to be used, and `WANDB_API_KEY` is for logging into [Weights and Biases](https://wandb.ai/) to record training process.
+Besides that, `WANDB_API_KEY` is for logging into [Weights and Biases](https://wandb.ai/) to record training process.
 - the values of all environment variables could be set via system environment variables or command line arguments.
 See below.
 - the first 4 lines clone `alignment-handbook` repo, copy local `config.yaml` into the repository.
 - the second 3 lines install dependencies required to use `alignment-handbook`.